 - uLan ena ilan ena ivai guNam udaimaiyil – Having the existence (in gross form) and non-existence (existence in subtle form) as qualities indicate that both of them are his attributes.

-- uLan iru thagaimaiyodu – He has both types of behaviour of being in existence and being not in existence that are indicated by the words “uLan” and “ilan“.
+- uLan iru thagaimaiyodu – He has both types of behaviour of being in existence and being not in existence which are indicated by the words “uLan” and “ilan“.

-In the next article we will the next pAsuram.
+In the next article we will see the next pAsuram.

 adiyen sarathy ramanuja dasan